The New Puppy Checklist

 Vaccinations often depend on a variety of factors, including your dog’s age and your geographic location.
 In general, however, all puppies and dogs should have the following vaccines:

-- Distemper, Parvo, Corona, Hepatitis, and Parainfluenza – these are often combined into a single vaccine.
+- Distemper, Parvovirus, Coronavirus, Hepatitis, and Parainfluenza – these are often combined into a single vaccine.

 - Rabies, a shot which initially requires boosters at intervals determined by state regulations

 When it comes to other vaccines, it really depends on the puppy – his or her lifestyle, your lifestyle, your geographic location, and your puppy’s age all factor in to vaccination.
 For instance, the Bordetella (Kennel Cough) vaccine is highly recommended for all dogs; this is especially true if there’s a possibility that your puppy will be boarded at doggie daycare or have exposure to other dogs regularly.
 However, if your dog isn’t likely to leave home or interact with other dogs much, it might not be as important.
 Another recommended vaccine is that for leptosporosis, primarily important for dogs located in areas with lots of wildlife, rodents and/or farm animals.
 If your puppy has access to the woods or a large amount of land to roam – hunting dogs fit into this category especially – then it might be a good idea to talk to your veterinarian about the Lepto vaccine.
 However, even dogs that live in suburban or urban areas can get leptospirosis.

 There are a number of other vaccines that could be recommended by your veterinarian.
-In addition, some vaccinations require boosters every so often, from once every few weeks (for puppies) to once annually or every couple of years.
+In addition, most vaccinations require boosters, from once every few weeks (for puppies) to once annually or every few years.
 We understand that this might seem confusing, but it’s really important!
 The best thing to do is talk with your veterinarian, who will set up a vaccination schedule appropriate for your dog.

-Your puppy’s first veterinary visit is also a great time to discuss other topics with your veterinarian, such as the health benefits of spaying and neutering, diet, house training, socializing, regularly scheduled veterinary visits and wellness bloodwork and other ways to keep your puppy a well-behaved and well-adjusted member of your family.
+Your puppy’s first veterinary visit is also a great time to discuss other topics with your veterinarian, such as the health benefits of spaying and neutering, diet, dental health, house training, socializing, regularly scheduled veterinary visits and wellness bloodwork and other ways to keep your puppy a well-behaved and well-adjusted member of your family.
 Remember this rule of thumb – don’t be afraid to arrive at your veterinarian’s office with a list of all the questions you might have about your new pooch!
 There are no dumb questions when it comes to keeping your pet healthy and happy.